Skip to contents

 If there is no task to collect, return NULL.
 Otherwise, return a one-row tibble with the following columns.

-• name: the task name if given.
+• name: the task name.

 • result: a list containing the return value of the R command.
+NA if the task failed.

 • seconds: number of seconds that the task ran.